jhodgens17/yelp-restaurant-analysis/README.md

 # Reviewing Yelp data to inform decision on opening a restaurant in Long Beach Island, NJ

-The purpose of this project was to use exploratory data analysis to generate insights regarding opening a restaurant in the Long Beach Island area located on the Jersey Shore.
+The purpose of this project was to use exploratory data analysis to generate insights around opening a restaurant.
+This exercise was focused on opening a restaurant in the Long Beach Island area of the Jersey Shore.
 Data obtained from Yelp's API was leveraged to conduct the analysis.
-The primary objective was to answer two questions - 1) Where specifically in the LBI region should the restaurant be located? and 2) What type of restaurant should it be (i.e. what category of cuisine)?
+The primary objective of this project was to answer two questions - 1) Where specifically in the LBI region should the restaurant be located? and 2) What type of restaurant should it be (i.e. what category of cuisine)?

 ## Summary of analysis
-Yelp data was reviewed for existing restaurants in the LBI region including the:
+Yelp data was pulled and reviewed for existing restaurants in the LBI region including:
-- Ratings
+- Ratings of each restaurant
-- Number of reviews
+- Total number of reviews
 - Restaurant categories
-- Locations
+- Locations (latitude, longitude, address, etc.)

+## Key Finding

-Based on athe anlaysis conducted in this exercise, there is an opportunity to open a sushi restaurant in the mainland region west of Long Beach Island or on the southern part of the island.
+Based on the anlaysis conducted in this exercise, there is an opportunity to open a sushi restaurant in the mainland region west of Long Beach Island or on the southern part of the island.

 ## Overview of the dataset
 Data was pulled using the Yelp API for business information.
 Two-hundred restaurants in the LBI region were analyzed as part of this exercise:
-- 67 were located on the mainland
+- 67 were located on the mainland area west of LBI
 - 65 were located on the northern part of LBI
 - 68 were located on the southern part of LBI
 These restaurants were classified based on 70 categories including: